Back to Blog

 2. Where AI Shines

 The feedback on the Daily Prompt feature was particularly encouraging.
 Students liked how the app personalized the experience, offering a starting point for those who stare at a blank page.
-There was genuine excitement about the concept of AI recommending verses based on their current emotional state or recent entries.
+There was genuine excitement about the concept of AI-powered devotionals recommending verses based on their current emotional state.

 3. The Hard Truths: UX Friction & AI Anxiety